Associate Professor, Osaka University

 His primary research interests lie in statistical machine learning and its applications to engineering problems.
 He is particularly interested in combinatorial methods in machine learning, learning and analysis of dynamical systems, change-point detection in time-series data, and machine learning for combinatorial optimization.

-And, he currently serves as an Action Editor of Neural Networks (Elsevier), and has been a member of the Program Committees for several top conferences in computer science, including ICML, AAAI, IJCAI, AISTATS, and KDD.
+And, he currently serves as an Action Editor of Neural Networks (Elsevier), and has been a member of Program Committees / Senior Program Committees for several top-tier conferences in the related fields of computer science, including ICML, AAAI, IJCAI, AISTATS, and KDD.